tarantool/doc/download/rocks.rst

                             crypto
                             :specialtext:`Built-in`

-                        Routines to work with various cryptographic hash functions.
+                        Routines to work with various cryptographic hash functions

                     -   .. container:: b-rock-block-header

                             digest
                             :specialtext:`Built-in`

-                        Routines to work with “digest”, a value returned by a hash function.
+                        Routines to work with “digest”, a value returned by a hash function